Latest Android Nougat Update Status For Samsung Galaxy S7, HTC 10 & Moto Z

 As for the status of the Nougat firmware for other smartphone brands, HTC’s latest flag bearer, the HTC 10, should now start receiving the Nougat update again.
 This specifically pertains to units in Europe where the rollout was suspended due to a technical issue.

 The update should be available through an over-the-air process, where a notification will automatically show up on the phone telling that a new firmware is ready for download and installation.
-But since OTA rollouts are usually done in stages, which means certain HTC 10 units will have to wait a bit longer, the Taiwanese company provided a link where users can download the Android Nougat firmware and flash it manually to their smartphone.
+However, since OTA rollouts are usually done in stages, which means certain HTC 10 units will have to wait a bit longer, the Taiwanese company provided a link where users can download the Android Nougat firmware and flash it manually to their smartphone.

-Check out this tweet below of Graham Wheeler, HTC’s Product and Service Director.
+Check out this tweet below from Graham Wheeler, HTC’s Product and Service Director.

 HTC 10 update will resume in shortly, however for experts that want to try it early. pic.twitter.com/DgZPx9SrBr